P/E RATIO: [FAIL]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

-The EPS growth rate for the current quarter, 39.37% must be greater than or equal to the historical growth which is -8.99%.
-CALM would therefore pass this test.
+The EPS growth rate for the current quarter, -93.98% must be greater than or equal to the historical growth which is 52.80%.
+Since this is not the case CALM would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-CALM's long-term growth rate of -8.99%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+CALM's long-term growth rate of 52.80%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.

 TOTAL DEBT/EQUITY RATIO: [PASS]